AT&T data breach: how to protect yourself

 A massive data breach has exposed the personal information of some 73 million current and former AT&T customers, with personal information like full names and social security numbers now circulating on the dark web.

 Telecom data breaches are commonplace today, affecting all major U.S. carriers.
-In 2020, the Federal Communications Commission (FCC) on AT&T, Sprint, T-Mobile and Verizon after they were found to have failed to protect customer location information.
-The FCC introduced additional measures in December 2023, requiring carriers to notify customers of data breaches sooner—a measure that the carriers opposed claiming that customers would be “” with reports.
+In 2020, the Federal Communications Commission (FCC) levied fines on AT&T, Sprint, T-Mobile and Verizon after they were found to have failed to protect customer location information.
+The FCC introduced additional measures in December 2023, requiring carriers to notify customers of data breaches sooner—a measure that the carriers opposed claiming that customers would be “deluged” with reports.

 If you are a current or former AT&T customer, what can you do to protect yourself from risks like identity theft